High School Coach: Job Description, Duties and Requirements

 Employment Outlook and Salary Information

-The BLS reported that jobs for coaches are expected to increase 29% between 2010 and 2020, mainly due to overall population growth and more individuals participating in coached sports.
-As of May 2012, the BLS listed the median annual salary of coaches at $28,360.
+The BLS reported that jobs for coaches and scouts are expected to increase 15% between 2012 and 2022, mainly due to overall population growth and more individuals participating in coached sports.
+As of May 2013, the BLS listed the median annual salary of coaches and scouts at $29,150.

 Related to High School Coach: Job Description, Duties and Requirements